 The bank's main funding tool is its EUR 70bn Euro Medium-Term Note (EMTN) programme.
-In addition, the bank also issues in other formats such as US dollar global notes or Australian dollar notes.
-Australian dollar 'Kangaroo' bonds and public green bonds help the bank to broaden and diversify its investor base.
-In addition, Rentenbank utilises its Euro Commercial Paper Programme (ECP) with a ceiling of EUR 20bn with outstanding amounts typically in the mid-single-digit range (2023 average: EUR 10.2bn).
+In addition, the bank issues in other formats such as US dollar global notes or Australian dollar notes.
+Australian dollar 'Kangaroo' bonds and green bonds help broaden the investor base.
+In addition, Rentenbank utilises its Euro Commercial Paper Programme (ECP) with a ceiling of EUR 20bn with outstanding amounts typically in the mid-single-digit range (2024 average: EUR 10.9bn).

-Of the total new medium and long-term funding instruments used in 2023, 66% were in EUR, 27% in USD and 7% in AUD.
-Of the instruments in the first three quarters of 2024, 48% were in EUR, 36% in USD, 9% in AUD and 7% in GBP.
+Of the total new medium and long-term funding in 2024, 55% were in EUR, 32% in USD, 7% in AUD, and 6% GBP.
+So far in 2025, 48% were in EUR, 27% in USD, 13% in GBP while CHF was placed for the first time since 2009 (2%).
 Foreign exchange rate risks are eliminated via hedging.

-Overall, the bank's status as an agency affords it attractive funding conditions, even in times of financial market stress.
+The bank's status as an agency affords it attractive funding conditions.
 Its balance sheet funding needs have been stable in recent years at around EUR 10bn per year.
-For 2025, Rentenbank's funding target is around EUR 10bn to be raised via bond issues with terms of longer than two years.
+For 2025, Rentenbank's funding target is around EUR 10bn to be raised via bond issues with terms of longer than two years, with up to 50% via benchmark issuance in EUR and USD.